 The most common wear parts in the Fiber Filter are the sleeves, the sleeve clamps, the seals, and the bearings.
 These are stocked by Vincent.
 Be sure to specify the Serial Number of your machine when ordering replacement parts.
-The seals and bearings, like the sheaves and belts, are standard OEM components that can be purchased from the original equipment manufacturer (OEM).
-The specification of these items is included in the O&M Manual.
+The seals and bearings, like the sheaves and belts, are standard OEM (original equipment manufacturer) components that can be purchased from the OEM.
+The specification of these items is included in Parts List at the end of this manual.